-EU nations unanimously back post-Brexit trade deal with UK
+UK warns of ‘bumpy’ post-Brexit transition despite deal

 LONDON (AP) — First came the Brexit trade deal.
-Now comes the red tape.
+Now comes the red tape and the institutional nitty gritty.

 Four days after sealing a free trade agreement with the European Union, the British government warned businesses to get ready for disruptions and “bumpy moments” when the new rules take effect on Thursday night.